malcolmsailor/rnbert/README.md

 > Sailor, Malcolm.
 “RNBert: Fine-Tuning a Masked Language Model for Roman Numeral Analysis.”
 In Proceedings of the International Society for Music Information Retrieval Conference (ISMIR), 2024.

-If you are interested in fine-tuning MusicBERT yourself or in building on this work, I would suggest using [the HuggingFace port of this model](https://github.com/malcolmsailor/musicbert_hf).
+If you are interested in fine-tuning MusicBERT yourself or in building on this work, I would suggest using [my HuggingFace port of this model](https://github.com/malcolmsailor/musicbert_hf).

 # 1. Set up environment